 Creating a CTA is very simple, and less is more – in your CTA, you just need to focus on summarizing the whole video and inviting the reader to act.
 It should be in spoken form at the end of the video, so every viewer knows what to do next without having to dig around

-Even if the video is not directly targeted at sales, you could encourage viewers to sign up to your newsletter or like your Facebook page.
+Even if the video is not directly targeted at sales, you could encourage viewers to sign up for your newsletter or like your Facebook page.
 Alternatively, it could act as the lead magnet to your website, where the viewer will be able to find out more information about your brand.

 Remember to be creative and to appeal to your customers’ interests.
 A successful video campaign happens when the customer wants to do whatever the call to action is.
 If you pique their interest and leave them wanting more, then there is every chance that your campaign will be a successful one!